RedStoneMango/Mangrypt/README.md

 # 🔐 Mangrypt

+> ⚠️ **Mangrypt currently is under active development and neither stable nor completed (yet).
+Features may change and bugs may occur.
+Use with caution!**

 **Mangrypt** is a user-friendly encryption application designed to protect sensitive user data.
 It supports encryption for text, images, audio, and video, storing data in individually encrypted `.mgvault` files for easy management.

 ---